Cascade Loop gets National Scenic Byway designation

-The varied landscape of the region, from the jagged peaks of the North Cascades to the pebbled beaches of Fidalgo Island, is often cited as a reason Skagit County residents love living here.
+The varied landscape of the region, from the jagged peaks of the North Cascades to the pebbled beaches of Whidbey Island, is often cited as a reason residents love living here.

-The Cascade Loop, of which Highway 20 through Skagit County is a part, is now federally recognized for that beauty.
+The Cascade Loop, of which Highway 20 to the north and Highway 2 to the south is a part, is now federally recognized for that beauty.

 On Jan.
 19, the Cascade Loop was one of 34 National Scenic Byways designations approved by the U.S. Department of Transportation.